Hakolsound/waze-trivia-game/GIT_SETUP.md

 ## 📞 Quick Reference

-### Repository URLs to Update
+### Repository URLs Updated
-Replace `YOUR_USERNAME` in these files:
+All files now use the correct GitHub URLs:
-- `DEPLOYMENT.md` - All GitHub URLs
+- `DEPLOYMENT.md` - All GitHub URLs updated
-- `deploy/pi-setup.sh` - Raw GitHub URL
+- `GIT_SETUP.md` - All example commands updated
-- This guide - Example commands
+- Ready for deployment with Hakolsound username

 ### Important Commands
 ```bash